 Introduction to Wayuu Crochet: Art of Making Mochilas

 Wayuu Crochet is a technique developed by the Wayuu Tribe in Colombia.
-The have specialized in the art of making Mochilas.
-Mochila means bag or sack.
+They have specialized in the art of making Mochilas.
+Mochila means a bag or sack.
 If you have ever travelled to the Caribbean, you may see Mochilas on exhibit in vendors and most of you will recognize they are not like a cheap purse.
-There is exceptional skill and intricate crochet work involved in making this design.
+There are exceptional skill and intricate crochet work involved in making this design.

 What Is Wayuu Crochet?

-If you have ever done tapestry crochet, you are partially trained already.
+If you have ever done tapestry crochet, you have partially trained already.
 Primarily single crochet, but you can use other stitches too, you carry the unused yarn strands under the working stitches.
-So there is no bobbins associated to the colour switching.
-As you need to change colour, you need pull up the colour you need and place the existing colour under the next stitch.
+So there are no bobbins associated with colour switching.
+As you need to change colour, you need to pull up the colour you need and place the existing colour under the next stitch.